elderbas/Sanctuary_Frontend/frontend_national_parks/README.md

 Sanctuary
-- An app built to research an organize a National Park getaway
+- An app built to research and organize a National Park getaway

 To run the frontend:
 - In the terminal, navigate to the "frontend_national_parks" directory